-What started as a call to comfort the wounded during the Civil War has been "Strengthening Our Military Family®" every day since.
+What started as a call to comfort the wounded during the Civil War has evolved into a movement to "Strengthen Our Military Family®" every single day.

 Representatives of 15 YMCAs joined forces to coordinate the relief efforts and formed the United States Christian Commission, whose purpose was to provide spiritual and physical comfort to soldiers, and today’s Armed Services YMCA was born.